Salomons - CCCU

 About the programme

 Salomons seeks to produce capable practitioners; that is, clinical psychologists who can adapt their skills and use them effectively in unique and complex situations.
 To achieve this, we believe that a core foundation of basic competencies needs to be established; these are then re-visited and expanded throughout the programme.
-Underpinning the development of all these competencies is a fundamental commitment to a bio-psycho-social understanding of human development, and its challenges, across the lifespan.
+Underpinning the development of all these competencies is a fundamental commitment to a bio-psycho-social understanding of human development and its challenges, across the lifespan.

 Programme Overview

 The programme comprises four components: the academic programme; clinical experience through year-long and six-month multifaceted placements; the research programme; and the assessment process.
 The programme is organised in such a way as to enable the trainee to draw together their learning from these four activities so that each informs the other.
-This is achieved by close integration and co-ordination of each component such that each is aimed at developing the competencies pertinent to each year of training.

 What Does a Typical Week Look Like?